ibm-cloud-docs/vmwaresolutions/vcenter/vc_multisite.md

 {:note: .note}
 {:important: .important}

-# Multi-site configuration for vCenter Server on IBM Cloud instances
+# Multi-site configuration for VMware vCenter Server instances
 {: #vc_multisite}

 {{site.data.keyword.vmwaresolutions_full}} allows instances to be deployed across different locations and have them up and running in a short time.